adbenoit-9/42_cub3D_tester/README.md

 You must enter your necessary information for the bonus in `add_bonus_inf.txt`.

-Then you can excute the tester with `sh testcub3D.sh bonus` !
+Then you can execute the tester with `sh testcub3D.sh bonus` !

 ## PREVIEW